Bluefinger/bevy_turborand/README.md

 - `RngPlugin` now uses a builder pattern to initialise. `new` creates a default state with no seeds applied, and then `with_rng_seed` and `with_chacha_seed` applies seed values to the plugin to then initialise the global RNG resources with.
 See the docs for an example of how that might look now.
 - `bevy_turborand` now has a number of feature flags, and apart from the new traits (which are alwways provided when no flags are enabled), everything else is behind a feature flag.
 For example, `wyrand` based structs (`RngComponent` et al) are behind the `wyrand` flag, which is enabled by default.
 For a higher quality entropy source (though it will be slower), `chacha` flag provides RNG provided by the ChaCha8 algorithm, such as `ChaChaRngComponent`. `RngPlugin` is available when either `wyrand` or `chacha` is enabled.
 Otherwise, existing flags like `rand` enable the rand crate compatibility layer, and `serialize` for serde derives.

+## Migration Guide from 0.3 to 0.4

+`bevy_turborand` moves to `turborand` 0.8, which rolls with a couple of major API breaking changes.
+Certain traits are no longer exposed as they are internal implementation details.
+The main changes are that `ChaChaRng` is no longer backed by a `Vec` for buffering entropy, switching to an aligned array for improving generation throughput at the slight cost of initialisation performance and struct size.
+It does mean no need for the single heap allocation however when the RNG generates a number for the first time.
+This refactor also changes how `ChaChaRng` is serialised, so `bevy_turborand` 0.4 is not compatible with previously serialised data.

+Also, the old `Clone` behaviour for `TurboCore` RNGs has been changed, so `.clone()` now maintains the state between original and cloned instances.
+The old behaviour now exists as the `ForkableCore` trait with the `.fork()` method, which has the original instance's state be mutated in order to derive a new random state for the forked instance.
+As such, `RngComponent` and `ChaChaRngComponent` can now implement `Clone`.

 ## License

 Licensed under either of